Generalized Probabilistic Approximate Optimization Algorithm: Discovering Simulated Annealing with PAOA

-The results of this optimization are summarized in FIG.~\ref{fig:SA_discovery}.
-The optimized schedules shift the energy distribution toward lower values (FIG.~\ref{fig:SA_discovery}b), increasing the probability of reaching the putative ground state at $E$\,=\,$-360$, which was independently found using a linear SA schedule with one million MCSs.
-The schedules responsible for this improvement are shown in FIG.~\ref{fig:SA_discovery}c.
+The results of this optimization are summarized in Fig.~\ref{fig:SA_discovery}.
+The optimized schedules shift the energy distribution toward lower values (Fig.~\ref{fig:SA_discovery}b), increasing the probability of reaching the putative ground state at $E$\,=\,$-360$, which was independently found using a linear SA (from $\beta$\,=\,0.1 to 5) schedule with $10^6$ MCS.
+The schedules responsible for this improvement are shown in Fig.~\ref{fig:SA_discovery}c.
 Notably, without any constraints on monotonicity, PAOA consistently learns schedules that begin at high temperature (low \(\beta\)) and gradually cool (increase \(\beta\)), resembling classical SA despite starting from a flat $\beta$\,=\,$2$ schedule.

+As depth $p$ increases, our schedules both cool further and spend more total sweeps at lower temperatures, so the energy histograms naturally put more weight near the ground state.
+In majorization language, the deeper runs appear to majorize the shallower ones, but we only show energy marginals, therefore, this is suggestive rather than proof.
+Similar cooling-with-depth trends were observed for QAOA \cite{lotshaw2023approximate}.

-The inset histograms show that while individual schedule shapes vary across the 100 optimizer runs, the performance remains stable, especially for deeper schedules ($p$\,=\,$15$).
+The elevated $\beta$ at the first step ($p\,$=1) for the 15-layer case may be a result of the substantial degeneracy among near-optimal schedules.
+Many distinct $\beta$ profiles achieve nearly identical success probabilities (shaded blue lines in Fig.~\ref{fig:SA_discovery}c).
+The inset histograms show that while individual schedules vary across 100 optimizer runs, performance remains stable (even for non-monotonic schedules) with the smallest variance in success probabilities for deeper schedules ($p=15$).

+Constraints could be added to restrict the class of allowed schedules, e.g., enforcing linear, exponential, or monotonic cooling profiles using inequality constraints in COBYLA.
+We did not use such constraints to avoid biasing the solution toward SA.
 These results demonstrate that SA emerges as a special case of variational Monte Carlo, recoverable from the global schedule ansatz.
-Moreover, PAOA proves to be more general, as it frequently finds alternative, non-monotonic schedules with comparable performance, indicating the flexibility of the algorithm.
+Moreover, PAOA proves to be more general, as it points to the possibility of alternative non-monotonic schedules with comparable performance, indicating the flexibility of the algorithm.

-Constraints could be added to restrict the class of allowed schedules, e.g., enforcing linear, exponential, or monotonic cooling profiles using inequality constraints in COBYLA.
-We did not use such constraints in this example to avoid biasing the solution toward SA.